 - IOT devices

 - Any network connected device

 NTA can improve threat hunting effectiveness and facilitate compliance

 Using network traffic as “the source of truth,” NTA can act as a single early warning system.
 The capacity to automatically triage and to provide context to each security incident also helps SOC teams focus on the incidents that are important to investigate.
 NTA solutions can store traffic meta-data for extended periods (years), facilitating forensics as well as proactive threat hunting for newly discovered IOC (indicators of compromise).

 NTA solutions can give organizations greater visibility into all threats related to network activities and help detect threats faster.
 In addition, full visibility into network activity and extended data retention capabilities dramatically improve insider threat detection and help achieve compliance.

 Want to know more?

-Join our on-demand webinar if you’d like to know more about how to improve threat visibility and reduce time-to-detection.
-We also recommend reviewing the “Combating Advanced Threats with Network Traffic Analytics” whitepaper and visiting Bitdefender Network Traffic Security Analytics webpage.
+Watch our on-demand webinar if want to learn more about how to improve threat visibility and reduce time-to-detection.
+We also recommend reviewing the “Combating Advanced Threats with Network Traffic Analytics” whitepaper and visiting the Bitdefender Network Traffic Security Analytics webpage.